Kurt Becher

-Kurt Andreas Ernst Becher (12 September 1909 – 8 August 1995) was a mid-ranking SS commander who was Commissar of all German concentration camps, and Chief of the Economic Department of the SS Command in Hungary during the German occupation in 1944.
+Kurt Andreas Ernst Becher (12 September 1909 – 8 August 1995) was a mid-ranking SS commander who was Special Commissioner of all Concentration Camps (Reichssonderkommissar für sämtliche Konzentrationslager), and Chief of the Economic Department of the SS Command in Hungary during the German occupation in 1944.
 He is best known for having traded Jewish lives for money during the Holocaust.

 SS background

 The state archives records of Hamburg on Becher's parents and grandparents indicate he was from modest background.
 His maternal grandfather was Andreas Wieck, a shoemaker, and his paternal grandfather, Julius Becher, a bricklayer.
 His father Hermann Becher was (in 1905) listed as a clerk in Ludwig Krenzien's general store in a suburb of Hamburg.
 Hermann Becher married Frieda Dora Alexandrine Wieck in 1906, and they moved into a rented apartment in a 12-party-building at Hasselbrookstrasse 15, Hamburg.
-In 1919, they moved to a single family house in Wandsbek, where records indicate Hermann was a commercial traveler.
+In 1919, they moved to a single family house in Wandsbek, where records indicate Hermann was a commercial traveller.

 He testified during the Nuremberg Trials that he had joined the SS because from 1932 he had been actively engaged in horseback riding, and in 1934, his instructor had advised him to enter the SS cavalry regiment (the Reiter-SS).
 Hannah Arendt suggests that the only reason Becher stressed this story was that the Nuremberg Tribunal had excluded the Reiter-SS from its list of criminal organizations.

-Becher served as an SS Major in Poland and Russia, as part of the SS-Totenkopfverbände, which perfected the techniques for killing Jews.
-He was appointed Commissar of all German concentration camps, and Chief of the Economic Department of the SS Command in Hungary, by Heinrich Himmler.
+Becher served as an SS major in Poland and Russia, as part of the SS-Totenkopfverbände, which perfected the techniques for killing Jews.
+He was appointed Special Commissioner of all Concentration Camps (Reichssonderkommissar für sämtliche Konzentrationslager), and Chief of the Economic Department of the SS Command in Hungary, by Heinrich Himmler.
 The "Economic Department" was tasked with extracting maximal economic value from Jews, which included confiscating goods and property, and selling or using belongings and body parts, including shorn hair and gold extracted from teeth.